whitemike889/polymer/docs/polymer-core/blocks.md

 ### Using PolymerHeadBlock
 `PolymerHeadBlock` is an interface extending PolymerBlock with methods prepared for usage of player heads as a block.
-To modify texture, you just need to override `String getPolymerSkinValue(BlockState state, BlockPos pos, ServerPlayerEntity entity)` which should return texture value.
+To modify texture, you just need to override `String getPolymerSkinValue(BlockState state, BlockPos pos, PacketContext.NotNullWithPlayer context)` which should return texture value.

 To generate it you can use websites like https://mineskin.org/.

-Additionally, you can override `BlockState getPolymerBlockState(BlockState state)` to change rotation of Player Head Block.
+Additionally, you can override `BlockState getPolymerBlockState(BlockState state, PacketContext context)` to change rotation of Player Head Block.

 Example use: